openfabr/cdf/docs/user-guide/package-implementation.md

 - **`InfraPlan` implementation** - the package-specific implementation of the `InfraPlan` interface exposing `Construct Instances` and their relationships.
 Note: `Relation` is a `Construct` type.
 Application Developers can hook into this using Custom Modules 1) further customise provisioning 2) implement Cloud Vendor services that aren’t part of the package.

-- **`InfraRunner`** implementation - factory containing logic for instantiating the package-specific InfraPlan instance based on the specific infra configuration (config.json) provided at runtime.
+- **`Planner`** implementation - factory containing logic for instantiating the package-specific InfraPlan instance based on the specific infra configuration (config.json) provided at runtime.